 On arrival at the Assembly, the ‘simple’ mistake was quickly rectified as the team quickly refuelled the first Devrim… unfortunately the president had already started to make his way towards the second black and more presidential looking car, which had very little gasoline in its tank.

 100 metres later, the proud Devrim coughed and spluttered then came to an abrupt halt.
 “What’s happened?” asks Gürsel… Rıfat Serdaroglu, the Senior Engineer at the wheel, sheepishly states “We ran out of gas sir”.

 President Gürsel replies, “We have built a car like a westerner, but forgot to put gas in it like an easterner”.

 The following day, headlines in the newspaper read, “Devrim went 100 meters and it broke down“.

-Whilst only 4 units were ever built, the cars were quite forward-thinking and even suggestions of an adjustable steering column was suggested – something Rolls-Royce announced 12 months later as an innovation.
+Whilst only 4 units were ever built, the cars were quite forward-thinking with even suggestions of an adjustable steering column were given serious thought – something luxury carmaker, Rolls-Royce announced 12 months later as an automotive innovation.